 Your Final Decision on Medicare Part B and the FEHB Program

 Throughout our advice we have highlighted specific advantages and disadvantages of enrolling in Medicare Part B in addition to your FEHB enrollment.
 On the minus side there is one large factor—paying two costly sets of premiums instead of one.
-For those who pay the higher part B "income-tested" premiums, this is a very considerable cost, between about $2,2500 and $5,140 extra to join Part B, depending on exact income level.
+For those who pay the higher part B “income-tested” premiums, this is a very considerable cost, between about $2,400 and for some almost $6,000 extra to join Part B, depending on exact income level.
 On the plus side there are several factors, including avoiding network restrictions, better coverage for a few services, and having the option to join Medicare Advantage plans and paying only one premium without losing FEHB eligibility.

 What you should generally not do is stay in a high premium FEHB plan to get the Part B wraparound benefit when you can join a less costly FEHB plan with an equally good wraparound benefit.
+If your medical costs are close to zero in a number of plans, in or out of network, why pay a higher rather in lower premium?
 Of course, there are always cases where even the most expensive combination provides a benefit essential to you.
-And differences in prescription drug formularies or cost sharing can make a seemingly more expensive option a less expensive option.
-So, there is no simple "once size fits all" answer.
+And differences in prescription drug formularies or cost sharing can make a seemingly more expensive option actually a less expensive option.
+So, there is no simple “one size fits all” answer.
 What you should do, regardless, is at least be aware of the dollar costs or gains of whatever decision you reach.